IkerKa/dbdRandomizer/README.md

 - `sugestedPerkCombos` - Get a random sugested perk combo of 4 perks to use
 - `randomObjetive` - Get a random objetive to do in the match
         -Example: `!dbd randomObjetive` : "do 4 beamer saves in a match" (easy to do in the tutorial of discord bot (inspirational messages))
+- `randomMap` - Get a random map
+- `map <name>` - Get information about a specific map
+- `maplist` - Get a list of all maps
+- `shrine` - Get the current shrine of secrets

 ## **Entity Relationalship Diagram (ERD)📊**
 #### *Final Version*